thealphacod3r/chatroom/README.md

-# chatroom
+# Chatroom
-Chatroom for Anonymous Texting!
+An Anonymous chatting room where you can invite your friends to come and chat.